menggf/transcriptformer/README.md

 #### Available Protein Embeddings

-The following protein embeddings are available for download with `transcriptformer download all-embeddings`:
+Out of the box, there are 24 species with protein embeddings available for download with the command: `transcriptformer download all-embeddings`.
+Models come with their respective training species embeddings.

 | Scientific Name | Common Name | TF-Metazoa | TF-Exemplar | TF-Sapiens | Notes |
 |-----------------|-------------|------------|-------------|------------|-------|